-Allegations of conduct that could, if proven, meet the definition of sex discrimination under Title IX, or the definition(s) of sex-based harassment under Title VII (employees), M.G.L. c.
+Allegations of conduct that do not meet the definition of sexual harassment under Title IX, but could, if proven, meet the definition(s) of sexual harassment under Title VII (employees), M.G.L. c.
 151B (employees), and/or M.G.L. c.
-151C (students) shall be addressed through the School's Title IX Sexual Discrimination Grievance Procedure. https://essexnorthshore.org/families/
+151C (students), will be addressed through the Civil Rights Grievance Procedure.